robertialenti/Canadian-Place-Name-Etymology/README.md

 # Mapping Etymology of Canadian Place Names
-The goal of this project is to plot the etymology of Canadian place names.
-I identify the etymology of Canadian places using a combination of official government sources, past research, and large language models.
+This project visualizes the etymology of Canadian place names.
+I identify the origin of Canadian cities, towns, and other inhabited places using a combination of official government sources, past research, and large language models.

 ## Data
 I downloaded the entirety of the Canadian Geographical Names Database, which includes the name, location, and __ for all places in Canada.
 I selected only populated places - removing forests, mountains, and other natural features - and retained only those with a scale relevance of at least ___.